wundergraph/wundergraph/docs/release-management/README.md

 2. Commit and merge the changes.
 The workflow `changesets` is triggered and creates a PR `ci: release` with the changes.
 3. Approve the PR and merge to `main`.
 The changes are detected by the `changesets` workflow and deployed to the NPM registry.
 It also creates a Github Release for each npm package.

+### Wunderctl wrapper

-> **Note**: The NPM package `@wundergraph/wunderctl` is a wrapper for the wunderctl binary.
+The NPM package `@wundergraph/wunderctl` is a wrapper for the wunderctl binary.
 We release it with the wunderctl Go binary to make the deployment of both applications atomic. **Don't publish** this package manually.
+The package is released as soon as the wunderctl binary is published.

 ### Wunderctl & SDK